JonathanSuarezVazquez/Jonathans-megr2157-portfolio/docs/assignments/A02/index.md

 ![myimage](IMG_5497.jpeg)

-Point A is a pin and point B is a roller.
-The force P=25 KN, the distance a=0.4 m and b=0.3 m.
-The truss sketch is below what
+To start we were given that point A is a pin and point B is a roller.
+I chose the force P=25 KN, and it is given that the distance is a=0.4 m and b=0.3 m.
+I drew a sketch of the simple truss.